 It is clear that such fact sheets were issued purposely for those investors who were eligible to invest in such products.
 It is also clear that such products were not aimed for retail investors but only for professional investors.
-The Service Provider has not produced any fact sheets of the structured notes that were invested into in the Complainant's portfolio.
-Neither were any fact sheets targeted for retail investors presented by MPM.

-It is, therefore, considered that in the Case of the Complainant's portfolio there is sufficient evidence resulting from multiple instances which show that his portfolio generally included investments not appropriate and suitable for a retail client.
+It is, therefore, considered that in the Case of the Complainant's portfolio there is sufficient evidence resulting from multiple instances which show that her portfolio generally included investments not appropriate and suitable for a retail client.
 It is clear that there was a lack of consideration by the Service Provider with respect to the suitability and target investor of the structured notes.

-Such lack of consideration is not reflective of the principle of acting with 'due skill, care and diligence' and 'in the best interests of' the member as the relevant laws and rules mentioned above obliged the Service Provider to do.
+Such lack of consideration is not reflective of the principle of acting with 'due skill, care and diligence' and 'in the best interests of' the member as the relevant laws and rules mentioned above obliged the Service Provider to do.'